vippsas/vipps-developers/settlements/sftp-report-service/README.md

   full path of the directories to be explicitly provided.
 * Reports under `/settlements/inbox` can be deleted by using the `rm` command in SFTP or the "delete" function in your SFTP interface.
-  The files are not really deleted, but actually hidden, in order to keep track of already processed reports.
+  The files are not really deleted, but actually hidden by moving them to `/settlements/archive`, in order to keep track of already processed reports.
 * Reports under `/settlements/archive` cannot be removed.

 ## Connecting to the SFTP server